Johan Ångström

-Johan Ångström (24 September 1813, Lögdö, Medelpad – 19 January 1879, Örnsköldsvik) was a Swedish physician and bryologist.
+Johan Ångström (24 September 1813, Lögdö, Medelpad – 19 January 1879, Örnsköldsvik) was a Swedish medical doctor and bryologist.

 He obtained his education in Uppsala, and later practiced medicine in the communities of Lycksele and Örnsköldsvik.
 With Fredrik Nylander (1820-1880), he conducted botanical investigations in Lapland, Finland and Karelia.

 The moss genus Aongstroemia (Bruch & Schimp., 1846) in named in his honor.
 As a taxonomist, he was the binomial authority of several plants within the genus Botrychium.